Keysight/cyperf/deployment/k8s/README.md

 - All of [General Prerequisites](#general-prerequisites).
 - In this case, the K8s cluster is in EKS which can be deployed using `eksctl` or any other methods described in [Getting started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html).

 - **VPC CNI** which is a default choice in AWS EKS is not supported yet in CyPerf version 1.0.
-You can use **Calico networking** instead until VPC CNI is supportd in future release.
+You can use **Calico networking** instead until VPC CNI is supported in future release.
 For more details, see [Install EKS with Calico networking](https://docs.projectcalico.org/getting-started/kubernetes/managed-public-cloud/eks).

 ### *A.* _**East-West**_ *traffic between pods and internal container services and workloads in* _**Amazon Elastic Kubernetes Service (EKS)**_ *environments*